This British West Indies island has beautiful, uncrowded beaches and rivals St. Barts as a vacation mecca for the rich and famous.

 Photo courtesy of Bucuti

 Best for: Honeymooners who want a party scene, shopping, scuba diving, kitesurfing, and windsurfing.

 Not for: Couples who dream of tropical jungles and majestic mountains (Aruba is dry and flat).
 However, its beaches are spectacular, with powdery sand and crystal-clear water.

 Highlight: The ultimate must-do for honeymooners: a private sunset sail via catamaran.
 Your concierge can help you arrange one.

-Sweet Dreams: The 104-room Bucuti Beach Resort Aruba is a favorite for honeymooners who crave seclusion and luxury, in part because it's set on Eagle Beach, the largest and prettiest on the island.
-Rooms feature king-size beds, private terraces and chic, contemporary furnishings (888-4-BUCUTI; bucuti.com).
-Meanwhile, the more affordable 119-room Divi Dutch Village Beach Resort is revamping the décor of its suites with punched-up colors and wicker furnishings (dividutchvillage.com; 297-583-5000).
+Sweet Dreams: The Bucuti & Tara Beach Resort is a favorite for honeymooners who crave seclusion and luxury, in part because it's set on Eagle Beach, the largest and prettiest on the island.
+Rooms feature king-size beds, private terraces and chic, contemporary furnishings.
+Meanwhile, the more affordable Divi Dutch Village Beach Resort features suites with punched-up colors and wicker furnishings.